attainu/project-vinayak-narayankar-au8/README.md

     1. User can increase the size of the parking lot after creating the parking lot
     2. This has a special check for format of registration numbers provided by user.
 If the reg no is not in given format, the program throws an error
+    3. The program registers entry time and exit time of a vehicle and charges accordingly on the time vehicle spent in the lot, for demo purpose price is set to 1 Rs for 2 seconds
     3. Program is pretty self explanatory, User can read insturction on the program anytime